David McDermott

-David Anthony McDermott (born 6 February 1988) is an English professional footballer who plays as a winger.
-He played in the Football League for Walsall.
+David Anthony McDermott (6 February 1988 – c.
+2 September 2026) was an English professional footballer who played as a winger.

+He started his career at Walsall, becoming their youngest ever debutant aged 16 in 2004.
+He went on to play for them in the Football League before playing for Kidderminster Harriers and York City in the Conference Premier.
+He also later played for several lower league clubs.

 Career

 Walsall

-Born in Stourbridge, West Midlands, McDermott progressed through the Walsall youth system and he earned a scholarship place ahead of the 2004–05 season.
-He made his first team debut in a 1–0 defeat to Sheffield Wednesday in the League Cup after entering the game as a substitute in the 77th minute on 25 August 2004, which was his only appearance of the 2004–05 season.
+Born in Stourbridge, West Midlands, on 6 February 1988, McDermott progressed through the Walsall youth system and he earned a scholarship place ahead of the 2004–05 season.
+He made his first team debut in a 1–0 defeat to Sheffield Wednesday in the League Cup after entering the game as a substitute in the 77th minute on 25 August 2004, which was his only appearance of the 2004–05 season, but became the Saddlers' youngest ever debutant at 16 years old.

 He finished the 2005–06 season with three appearances and he signed his first professional contract with Walsall in May 2006.
 He joined Southern League Premier Division club Halesowen Town on an initial one-month loan on 4 January 2007, where he made four appearances and scored two goals.
 He finished the 2007–08 season with 15 appearances for Walsall and he was released by the club on 7 May 2008.

 Kidderminster Harriers

-He joined Conference Premier club Kidderminster Harriers on a free transfer in August following a trial.
+McDermott joined Conference Premier club Kidderminster Harriers on a free transfer in August following a trial.
 He made his debut in a 1–1 draw against Lewes as an 80th-minute substitute on 9 August.
 He finished the 2008–09 season with 29 appearances and one goal for Kidderminster and he signed a new one-year contract in July 2009.
 McDermott was re-signed by Halesowen on an initial one-month loan on 17 February 2010 to try to regain full fitness.
 He finished the loan in March with five appearances and two goals.
 He was invited back to pre-season training by Kidderminster after he finished the 2009–10 season with 25 appearances and one goal.